spf13/viper/README.md

 ### Working with Flags

 Viper has the ability to bind to flags.
-Specifically Viper supports Pflags as used in the [Cobra](http://github.com/spf13/cobra) library.
+Specifically, Viper supports Pflags as used in the [Cobra](https://github.com/spf13/cobra) library.

-Like BindEnv the value is not set when the binding method is called, but when it is accessed.
+Like BindEnv, the value is not set when the binding method is called, but when it is accessed.
 This means you can bind as early as you want, even in an init() function.